The summer meeting point for classical music in the heart of Alsace

 The festival takes place in the historic center of Colmar.

-Online at festival-colmar.com, at the Municipal Theatre, at the Koïfhus, and at the concert venues.
+Online at festival-colmar.com, at the Théâtre municipal, at Koïfhus and at the concert venues.

-Tel: 03 89 20 68 97
+Tel.: 03 89 20 68 97

 Address: 8 rue Kléber, 68000 Colmar